 Example from San Francisco

-San Francisco uses demand responsive parking charges, the system is called SFpark.
+San Francisco uses demand responsive parking charges; the system is called SFpark.

 It’s ethical to charge to park on the street

-Demand responsive charges for annual permits
+Demand responsive charges for residential parking permits

-Demand responsive pricing can also be applied to the fee for annual parking permits.
-The price for a residential on-street parking permit can be adjusted each year until demand and supply are in balance.For more detail refer to our page on better for parking.
+Demand responsive pricing can also be applied to residential parking permits.
+The price for an annual permit can be adjusted each year until demand and supply are in balance, thus helping to ensure that people who need to drive are able to find a park when they get home.
+As the price rises, some people may choose to clear our their garage and park off-street instead of on-street; while others may choose to downsize from two cars to one.
+For more detail refer to our page on better for parking.

 Outcomes